 Prologue: this Detailed Sequence of Play is designed to allow both players to begin playing by simply following the course of the game phases, with a maximum of details and explanations for each phase.
 This way, similar rules could be repeated in several game phases.

 A.0 SET-UP AND ARRIVAL OF TROOPS

-A.1 Set-Up of Armies
+A.1 Set-Up

-Before play can start, the map and Orders/Organisation Sheets (see 2.3) must be set up on the table.
+Before play can start, the map must be set up on the table.